 Usually Velociraptor is deployed in production using SSO such as Google’s OAuth2 and in this case user’s manage their password using the provider’s own infrastructure.

-Sharing a notebook with all users
+notebook will be shared with all users within the org.

 A new context menu is now available to allow sending any table cell data to an external service.

-This allows for quick lookups using VirusTotal or a quick CyberChef analysis.
-You can also add your own send to items in the configuration files.
+analysis.
+You can also add your own send to items in the

 If you like the new features, take Velociraptor for a spin!
 It is a available on GitHub under an open source license.
 As always please file issues on the bug tracker or ask questions on our mailing list velociraptor-discuss@googlegroups.com .
 You can also chat with us directly on discord https://www.velocidex.com/discord .